michidk/ve-shader/README.md

 ## Execute

-Get an overview of the parameters with `cargo run -- -h`.
+Get an overview of the parameters with `ve_shader -h`.

-For example, `cargo run -- ./shaders/*.glsl -o ./output` compiles all shaders in the `/shaders` folder and outputs the artifacts to the `/output` folder.
+For example, `ve_shader ./shaders/*.glsl -o ./output` compiles all shaders in the `/shaders` folder and outputs the artifacts to the `/output` folder.

 ## Custom Format